andrei-akopian/TMPTSCH/README.md

 *Feature modifications are in italic*

 [sent](https://tools.suckless.org/sent/) (from [suckless.org](https://suckless.org/)) *~~(Non-)~~* features:
-- [x] A presentation is just a ~~simple text~~ *complicated html* file.
+- A presentation is just a ~~simple text~~ *complicated html* file.
-- [x] Each paragraph represents one slide.
+- Each paragraph represents one slide.
-- [x] Content is automatically scaled to fit the screen.
+- Content is automatically scaled to fit the screen.
 - [ ] UTF-8 is supported.
-- [x] Images can be displayed (no text on the same slide).
+- Images can be displayed (no text on the same slide).
-- [ ] Just around ~~1000 lines of C~~ *a tone of javascript*
+- Just around ~~1000 lines of C~~ *a tone of javascript*
 - [ ] ~~No~~ different font styles (bold, italic, underline) *and fonts*
 - [ ] No fancy layout options (different font sizes, different colors, …)
 - [ ] No animations
 - [ ] No support for automatic layouting paragraphs
-- [ ] No export function.
+- No export function.
 If you really need one, just use a shell script with xdotool and your favorite screenshot application.
+  - Export back to a .txt file.
+  - [ ] pdf export
 - [ ] Slides with exuberant amount of lines or characters produce rendering glitches intentionally to prevent you from holding bad presentations.

-- [ ] make an additional tool that downloads all url linked images

 [Big](https://github.com/tmcw/big) features:
-- [ ] print all presentation comments into the console
+- print all presentation comments into the console
 - [ ] controls
 - [ ] jump menu